CarloDiCastelnuovo/SC-exam/README.md

 1. Does not assume clusters to be of any geometry.
 Works well with non-linear geometric distributions as well.

-2. Does not bias the cluster sizes to have specific structures as does by K-Means (Circular).
+2. Does not bias the cluster sizes to have specific structures as done by K-Means (Circular).

 Disadvantages: